ZachAR3/StudentStoreFrontSDE26/docs/ARCHITECTURE.md

 ## Interaction Model

-The bot parses user messages and forwards structured listing data to the Spring Boot API via REST endpoints.
+The bot parses user messages and forwards structured listing data to the Spring Boot API via REST

-#
-this is the architecture artifact.
-If you have any suggestions, tell me so I can change it.
-I will push it in like 2 hours